Grant179/Citizen-Scientist-Water-Management-Project/README.md

 ![](https://github.com/Bilal-Arshad/Citizen-Scientist-Water-Management-Project/blob/master/img/Getting_Started15.png)

-* Select The Things Network at the bottom of the left menu bar, click on Cayenne LPP and fill in your DevEUI of your device (which you can find in the [Console](https://console.thethingsnetwork.org/applications)
+* Select The Things Network at the bottom of the left menu bar, click on Cayenne LPP and fill in your DevEUI of your device, which you can find in the [Console](https://console.thethingsnetwork.org/applications)

 ![](https://github.com/Bilal-Arshad/Citizen-Scientist-Water-Management-Project/blob/master/img/Getting_Started16.png)